 - New visualisation and graphical features including new ‘on-demand’ data functions for the instant calculation of trends and dataset statistics like averages and percentiles

 - extraction of underlying diurnal domestic flow patterns (dry and average days)

 - wet weather statistics like magnitude, pattern and frequency of weather events,

 - identification of process, lab data correlations and sensor signal calibration

 - generation of process simulator-ready data inputs

-Primodal will be demonstrating its pre-release DataDesk software this year at WEFTEC 2017 in Chicago.
-Contact Dr Copp (email@example.com) or Dr Belia (firstname.lastname@example.org) to arrange a convenient time for a demonstration.
-DataDesk will be available for download and trial in the coming months at www.primodal.com.
+Primodal will be demonstrating its pre-release dDesk software this year at WEFTEC 2017 in Chicago.
+Contact Dr Copp (firstname.lastname@example.org) or Dr Belia (email@example.com) to arrange a convenient time for a demonstration. dDesk will be available for download and trial in the coming months at www.primodal.com.

 Primodal is a leading provider of wastewater process modelling, control and data quality solutions.
 Our goal is the delivery of improved tools and data interpretation for decision-makers and our customer base is global.
 For more information about products and services from Primodal, please visit www.primodal.com.

-2017 is shaping up to be a busy year for Primodal with several new consulting projects signed in the US and Europe.
+2017 is shaping up to be a busy year for Primodal with several new consulting projects signed across the globe.